dstroud/subsequence/README.md

 	- 5-phrygian
 	- 6-lydian
 	- 7-locrian (should be mixolydian, see https://github.com/monome/teletype/issues/289)
-	- 8-mixolydian (should be locrian, see https://github.com/monome/teletype/issues/289)
+	- 8-mixolydian (should be locrian, same issue as above)
-- **Chord Notes** The button at the bottom of column 11 toggles between triads (dim) and 7th chord (illuminated).
+- **Chord Mode** The button at the bottom of column 11 toggles between triads (off) and 7th chord (on).
-- **Harmonizer Notes** The button at the bottom of column 12 toggles the harmonizer output on CV 4 between triad (dim) and 7th chord (illuminated) quantization.
+- **Harmonizer Mode** The button at the bottom of column 12 toggles the harmonizer output on CV 4 between triad (off) and 7th chord (on) quantization.
 The pitch range of the output sequence will be reduced when the button is illuminated since it now takes an extra semitone to get to the next octave.
 - **Chord/Pattern Arranger switch**  The button in the bottom right corner switches back to the Chord View.